forfudan/MojoMiji/src/miji/basic/variables.md

 The only exception, where you can omit the type annotation, is when you use the explicit constructors of types, such as `var l = List[Int](1, 2, 3)`, `var s = String("Hello")`, or `var i = Int128(100)`.
 In this case, the Mojo compiler can infer the type of the variable from the constructor.

 If you still want to chill a bit, luckily, Mojo is more than "clever" to allow you to omit the `var` keyword as well as the type annotation and use a **simplified** syntax: `name = value`, just like Python.
-This will be discussed in details in the next sections.
+This will be discussed in details in a later section.

 :::